 Involuntary control exists where the animal has no choice and the response to an activity or event occurs without the animal having any conscious control.
 Examples of the functioning of this part of the nervous system are the regulation of heart beat and circulation, digestion, and respiration.
 It is obvious that the animal cannot afford to have to remember to keep its heart beating, its digestive system functioning or even just to breath.
-The part of the nervous system that regulates such important functions is called the autonomic or involuntary nervous system.
+The part of the nervous system that regulates such important functions is called the autonomic, or involuntary, nervous system.

 The parts and major regions that make up the avian brain are as follows:

 The nerve cell or neuron consists of a cell body with one or more elongated projections extending from it.
 The cell body contains the nucleus.
-The projections are part of the cytoplasm and are called axons if they are long and singular or dendrites if the are short and branched.
+The projections are part of the cytoplasm and are called axons if they are long and singular, or dendrites if they are short and branched.
 Nerve endings or receptors at one end carry the sensors that respond to the stimuli, while on the opposite side, the stimulus is transferred ultimately to the brain.
 The nerve endings are the means by which stimuli are perceived or control exercised.
 The remainder of the nerve cell acts as a message carrier to the brain in much the same way that telephone line carries a message between two telephones.
 These messages are in the form of very weak electrical currents.

 The sensory organs receive the various stimuli from the bird’s environment.
 Depending on the mode of action of the stimuli, special endings on the nerves will perceive that stimulus.
 The sensory organs include:

-The fowl’s eye is very similar to the mammalian eye, except that fowls have a higher threshold of light intensity at which they see than do some birds and mammals.
+The fowl’s eye is very similar to the mammalian eye, except that fowls have a higher threshold of light intensity at which they see than do some other birds and mammals.
 This makes them active during the day (diurnal) rather than at night (nocturnal).
 At night in nature, or in a free ranging situation, chickens seek the protection of trees to sleep.

-The ear consists of three main segments:
+The fowl ear consists of three main segments:

 The middle ear is separated from the outer ear by the tympanic membrane which is stretched across the inner end of the ear canal in a similar way to that of a percussion drum top.
 A rod of cartilage replaces the three bones of the mammalian ear connecting the tympanic membrane to the inner ear and bone called the columella.

-The inner ear consists of the cochlea in which is located the special nerve endings that receive the sound waves for transmission to the area of the brain associated with hearing.
+The inner ear consists of the cochlea in which special nerve endings are located that receive the sound waves for transmission to the area of the brain associated with hearing.
 Also located in the inner ear are the semicircular ducts that are associated with the maintenance of balance.
 A special duct connects the middle ear with the roof of the mouth with the ducts from each ear joining before entering the mouth.
 The function of this duct is to regulate the air pressure in the middle ear to that of the outer ear (the environment) to prevent air pressure injury to the tympanic membrane.

 This is the organ of smell.
 In fowls it is not very highly developed and it is believed that smell is of secondary importance to the other senses in the location and choice of food.
 The loss of a chicken’s ability to smell does not seem to influence either its selection of food or other behaviour.

 The taste buds in the fowl are located at the base of the tongue and on the floor of the mouth.
 They contain nerve endings from the glossopharyngeal nerve.
 Small quantities of the chemicals of taste are recognised by the taste buds and this information is transferred to the appropriate receptors of the brain.
-Fowls have shown that the taste of materials in the dry state is weaker than when in the liquid state and they are more likely to refuse something on taste when it is in the water than when it is in their food.
+Fowls have shown that the taste of materials in the dry state is weaker than when in the liquid state and they are more likely to refuse something on the basis of taste when it is in the water than when it is in their food.
 This has important application when using strong tasting medications to treat disease.

 An important feature is the sensitivity of the fowl to the temperature of its drinking water.
-They are likely to reject water with a temperature above approximately 33oC and in any case the provision of cool water in hot weather is an important strategy in helping reduce the effects of heat stress.
+They are likely to reject water with a temperature above approximately 33oC and in any case the provision of cool water in hot weather is an important strategy to help reduce the effects of heat stress.
 They will drink water that has a very low temperature even just above freezing point.